jakehoward/i-are-dba/README.md

 ```
 CREATE TABLE players (
   name VARCHAR(9),
   date_of_birth DATE,
   height DECIMAL(4,2),
   num_wins SMALLINT,
   undefeated BOOLEAN
-)
+);
 ```

 ## Known issues

-Due to a shortcoming in node, it is only possible to make the most of the BIGINTEGER type if you pass large numbers as type `String`.
+Due to the Number implementation in node, it's only possible to make the most of the BIGINTEGER type if you pass large numbers as type `String`.
 This affects numbers above 9007199254740991 or below -9007199254740991.

 Because [Redshift does not support the logical maximum value](http://docs.aws.amazon.com/redshift/latest/dg/r_Numeric_types201.html#r_Numeric_types201-decimal-or-numeric-type) for `DECIMAL(19,N)`, all `DECIMAL` values have a precision one greater than is (usually) strictly necessary.

-Work to eek out every last byte of performance might be done in the future.
+In principle this could be generalised to different RDBMS engines and redesigned to stream data through it rather than only work on what will fit in memory.
+However, both would probably best be done as a rewrite rather than trying to build on what's here.